dukereborn/cmum/README.md

 ```

 ## Upgrading from version 3.x
-1. Delete all files (except config.php) from your cmum dir
+1. Delete all files (except config.php) from your cmum-dir
-2. Upload the new files into your cmum dir
+2. Upload the new files into your cmum-dir
 3. Open cmum in your browser and you will get a notice to upgrade your installation
-4. Remove the upgrade-dir from your cmum dir
+4. Remove the upgrade-dir and install-dir from your cmum dir

 ## Upgrading from version 2.x
 Due to a complete rework of the whole system and database, a complete reinstallation is required if you want to upgrade from version 2.x to 3.x.